Discover the Largest Forest in Tennessee (And What Lives Within It)

 Hiking and Camping in the Cherokee National Forest

-With 30 developed campgrounds, tons of picnic areas, and over 700 miles of trails, there’s no shortage of outdoor activities in The Cherokee National Forest.
+With 30 developed campgrounds, tons of picnic areas, and more than 700 miles of trails, there’s no shortage of outdoor activities in the Cherokee National Forest.
 The seven whitewater rivers and two scenic byways offer even more opportunities for fun.

 Different areas of the forest provide various outdoor activities to its visitors.
 Let’s briefly examine some of the areas offering incredible activities.